WaterFutures/EPyT-Flow/docs/tut.quality.rst

 hydraulics for the entire duration are simulated, and then the quality dynamics for the entire duration.

+Similar to the case of :ref:`basic quality analysis <basic_quality>`, if the hydraulic analysis of the WDN has already been computed and stored as an .hyd file, those can be utilized when running the advanced quality analysis without having to re-compute the hydraulics.
+The functions :func:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator.run_advanced_quality_simulation` and :func:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator.run_advanced_quality_simulation_as_generator` of a :class:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator` instance run the advanced quality analysis without re-computing the hydraulics.

 .. note::

-    Because EPANET and EPANET-MSX do NOT support the simultaneous step-wise simulation of hydraulics and advanced quality, only
+    EPANET and EPANET-MSX do NOT support the simultaneous step-wise simulation of hydraulics and advanced quality.
-    :func:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator.run_simulation` can
-    be used when working with EPANET-MSX.

 Similar to all other quantities, species sensors must be specified in order to